 - express your disagreement with the amounts that you consider incorrect; and

-- get information on how you can apply to have interest or penalties cancelled or reduced.
+- get information on how you can apply to have interest, penalties or charges cancelled or reduced.

 By talking to the person handling your file, you may be able to clear up any misunderstandings and find a solution to your disagreement without having to initiate the formal objection process.